gristlabs/grist-help/help/formula-cheat-sheet.md

 If there are no items in the list, nothing is returned and the field is left blank.

 In the MAX() example, the list has two items: `$Max_Students - $Count` and `0`, and the formula returns whichever is greater.
-In the MIN() example, the variable `items` is pulling a list of records based on the [lookupRecords](references-lookups.md#lookuprecords-and-len) arguments, listing the dates, and returning the smallest date.
+In the min() example, the variable `items` is pulling a list of records based on the [lookupRecords](references-lookups.md#lookuprecords-and-len) arguments, listing the dates, and returning the smallest date.
+Note that this is a Python function.
+If we had written the formula as MIN(), a spreadsheet function, the formula would not work because the spreadsheet formula requires a very [specific format](functions.md#min).

 </details>